Inferring intermediate states by leveraging the many-body Arrhenius law: Discussion

-As a proof of concept, it was demonstrated that this approach allows to infer the position of the kinks in both an analytically solvable model (the piecewise linear potential) and through numerical investigation in the two extrema potential.
-In \cite{SI}, we analyze a potential with four local extrema, and show that our method works there as well.
+As a proof of concept, it was demonstrated that this approach allows to infer the position of the kinks in an analytically solvable model -- the piecewise linear potential.
+Additionally, we demonstrate in the Appendices that our method allows to infer the number of metastabilities of models that are not susceptible to analytical investigations.
 It is important to stress that there are obvious limits to the method.
 For example, if two extremal points in the potential are in close proximity, or if the trap potential introduces a very rugged landscape, the sharpness of the response function scaling test is reduced.

 Experimentally, we expect our method to be useful in analyzing transport of interacting particles through a narrow channel, and against a potential gradient.
-The robust experimental setup by \cite{thorneywork2020direct} et al. that recently designed colloid transport in the presence of multiple traps by an optical tweezers setup could be a potential avenue to validate our method.
+The robust experimental setup by Thorneywork et al.\cite{thorneywork2020direct} that recently designed colloid transport in the presence of multiple traps by an optical tweezers setup could be a potential avenue to validate our method.
 Within this setup, collecting measurements on the particle escape rates at different particle densities would allow us to predict the number of local extrema of the potential gradient.
+We recall that for the initial conditions, one would have to consider the particles to be located well within the trap, never to be too close to the absorbing boundary.
+Additionally, our analysis would change dramatically if a macroscopic set of particles would be detached from the MEC, and repositioned around a local minimum of the potential.
+In an alternative setup, one could also consider tracking the current of a boundary driven setup with an additional bulk drive represented by the trap.
+Here, initial conditions become immaterial, as the steady state current is associated with the mean escape rate.
+This setup and its implications will be discussed in a subsequent publication.
+It is important to emphasize that the response function approach becomes particularly useful when escape times become too large due to large energy barriers, at which the kinks in the data become apparent.
+Higher-order response functions enhance the peaks -- the precursors of the kinks -- allowing their identification at lower energy barriers.
+However, this improvement comes at the cost of increased data acquisition, as higher-order responses require measurements of escape rates over a denser range of densities.
+Since the determination of escape rates is itself experimentally challenging and prone to under-sampling \cite{bebon2023controlling,dieball2025precisely,zunke2022first}, the optimal order of the response function must be chosen with care, depending on the specific experimental conditions.

 In this work, we have restricted the trap potential to $1D$.
 Nevertheless, we point out that the treatment can be extended to higher dimensions, as well as to multi-channel activation problems.
 It would be interesting to consider also non-diffusive activation processes introducing interacting systems \cite{doyon2023ballistic,bernardin2024macroscopic}, as well as particles with soft interactions, going beyond lattice gas models \cite{dandekar2023dynamical,santra2022gap}.
 Finally, it may be interesting to apply novel approaches to use the finite $\beta \Delta U$ scaling close to the critical points of the escape rate $\Phi_{\rm{MP}}$ in order to obtain better predictions of the behavior away from the criticality \cite{hathcock2024phase}.